Skip to content.

 By understanding your sales funnel, you learn to address customers’ needs and to send the right message at the right time.
 You can also create a system to scale your sales process, forecast revenue, and increase conversions.

-What are the stages of a sales funnel
+What are the stages of a B2B sales funnel?

 The different stages of the funnel may have slightly different terms and structures depending on your business.
 However, a sales funnel has three parts: top, middle, and bottom.